• Jeanette Bronsord

-Jeannette Bronsord, Director of Surgical Services, Yale New Haven Hospital followed Master’s Manna for several years as the organization grew to meet an increasing need for services in Wallingford, Meriden and surrounding areas.
-As a lifelong resident of Meriden and Wallingford, becoming a member of the Board of Directors at Master’s Manna provided an opportunity to contribute to the community in a meaningful way.
-Jeannette states, “The philosophy for providing services such as food, clothing, and meals with respect, preserving the dignity of persons served is consistent with my own personal values.
-I believe this experience will enrich me as a leader and most importantly as a person.”
+Jeannette Bronsord has been involved with Master’s Manna for several years as the organization grew to meet an increasing need for services in Wallingford, Meriden and surrounding areas.
+As a nurse and longtime resident of both the Wallingford and Meriden area, she became a member of the Board of Directors at Master’s Manna to contribute to the community in a meaningful way.
+Jeannette states, “Food insecurity and near homelessness are key determinants of the health of an individual, a family, and eventually the entire community.
+The philosophy for providing services such as food, clothing, and meals with respect, preserving the dignity of persons served is at the core of our mission”.

-Bill Pursell: Board Treasurer
+Board Treasurer

 One of the goals instilled in me by my parents and community, was to leave this place in a better condition than you found it.
 My involvement with Master’s Manna is a small attempt to reach for that mark.
 The mission at Master’s Manna is to alleviate food insecurity from the list of monthly issues that people face.
 Fortunately, we live in a land of plenty, so our daily task is to reclaim the excess and quickly turn it around to those in need.
 The fundamental belief at Master’s Manna can be summed up straightforwardly by stating, “Food is not an option.”

-Ray Demers: Board Vice Chairperson
+Board Vice Chairperson

-Ray has been a lifelong volunteer working with many organizations to give back to the community.
+IRay has been a lifelong volunteer working with many organizations to give back to the community.
 He was first exposed to the essential services that Master’s Manna provides when he was a Boy Scout leader and brought Scouts in to volunteer.
 When Ray retired in 2015, it was the first place he thought of to volunteer.

 Ray has found volunteering at Master’s Manna to be a very rewarding and an amazing experience.
 He learned that helping alleviate food insecurity for families is not the only service we provide.
 Giving a friendly smile and partaking in small talk may help someone make it through the day.